640 South State StreetDover, Delaware 19901

-Heavy alcohol use over time can cause pancreatitis, as can certain types of medications.
+Heavy alcohol use over time can cause pancreatitis, as can certain types of medicines.

-Your doctor may also order a number of other tests if you have symptoms of pancreatitis.
+Your healthcare provider may also order a number of other tests if you have symptoms of pancreatitis.
 Tests for acute pancreatitis may include measurements of:

 Amylase, another kind of pancreatic enzyme, which may be in your blood or urine

 Lipase, another pancreatic enzyme found in your blood